 In-person and digital events are a great way to introduce your brand to customers and build a loyal fan base.
-To make them successful, you need to carefully plan and market each event, attracting the right audience and providing them with a memorable experience.
+To make them successful, you need to not only carefully plan your event but also have a great event marketing strategy to attract the right audience and provide them with a memorable experience.

 However, it’s important to remember that your job’s not over just because the event is.